 Often that happens with grandparents who either live far away or are under the weather and unfortunately can’t make it to your big day.
 While it might be upsetting at first, there are things you can do to make their presence known and to also make them feel like they are attending, even from the comfort of their own home.
-Here are five ways to make your grandparents part of your wedding day, even if they can’t be there IRL.
+Here are five ways to make your grandparents part of your wedding day, even if they can’t be there in person.

 Ask a Guest to FaceTime

-Live-streaming may not be the option that fits your budget or your wedding style, especially if you’re looking to have a more intimate atmosphere.
-Another option you can pick, that’s less intrusive but still special, is to ask a guest to FaceTime in grandparents for the big moments of your wedding.
+Live-streaming may not be the option that fits your budget or wedding style, especially if you’re looking to have a more intimate atmosphere.
+Another option you can pick that’s less intrusive but still special is to ask a guest to FaceTime in grandparents for the big moments of your wedding.
 Asking your grandparents to mute their side of the camera, the guest can sit in the front row at the ceremony and have them watch the whole thing, and can do the same for the first dance, cake-cutting, or any other key moment of your wedding.

 Have Them Write a Letter for the Ceremony